Asgaros/asgaros-forum/readme.txt

 == Description ==

 Asgaros Forum is easy to setup and manage.
 It integrates perfectly with WordPress and comes with a small amout of features which makes it fast and simple.
-It is based on the Mingle Forum-PlugIn from Cartpauj.

 = Features =
 * File uploads